ithaka/PEP/docs/students.md

 More recent content is given a slight boost.

 #### About "recent" content on JSTOR
-Content on JSTOR is subject to what is call the "moving wall."
-The Moving Wall embargo refers to the gap of content between the archival (or past) and current (more recent) issues of a journal.
-The Moving Wall delay is set by a journal’s publisher and ranges from 0 to 10 years, although the majority of journals in the JSTOR archive have a Moving Wall delay of 3 to 5 years.
+Content on JSTOR is subject to what is called the "moving wall."
+The Moving Wall refers to the gap of content between the archival (or past) and current (more recent) issues of a journal.
+The Moving Wall is set by a journal’s publisher and ranges from 0 to 10 years, although the majority of journals in the JSTOR archive have a Moving Wall gap of 3 to 5 years.

 The Wall resets, or moves forward, after a complete year, every year in early January.
 This is when another year of content is added into the JSTOR archive.
 The Moving Wall calculation does not include the current year.

-So in 2019 for a journal with a Moving Wall delay set to 5 years, archival content goes up to 2013.
+For example, in 2019 for a journal with a Moving Wall set to 5 years, archival content goes up to 2013.
 (5 years from the previously completed year, which would be 2018).
-This is why you don't see articles from last year on the index.
+This is why you may not find articles from last year for some journals on JSTOR.

 ### Requesting Materials

-The JSTOR Offline Index makes requesting materials simple.
+The JSTOR offline index makes requesting materials simple.
 During the search process, you may select the articles you would like by clicking "Request this."
 The button will turn blue and the text will change to "Added to cart" to show you've selected the materials.
 Continue requesting items until you're satisfied with all of your selections.

 ![Clicking the "Request this" button](img/requestThis.gif)